 We may want to obtain additional debt financing, or need to do so upon maturity of our credit facilities, in order to obtain funds which may be made available for investments.
-The Holdings Credit Facility, the NMFC Credit Facility, the DB Credit Facility and the 2018 Convertible Notes mature on September 30, 2023, June 4, 2022, December 14, 2023 and August 15, 2023, respectively.
-Our \$90.0 million in 2016 Unsecured Notes will mature on May 15, 2021, our \$55.0 million in 2017A Unsecured Notes will mature on July 15, 2022, our \$90.0 million in 2018A Unsecured Notes will mature on January 30, 2023, our \$50.0 million in 2018B Unsecured Notes will mature on June 28, 2023, our \$51.8 million in 5.75% Unsecured Notes will mature on October 1, 2023, our \$116.5 million in 2019A Unsecured Notes will mature on April 30, 2024 and our \$200.0 million in 2021A Unsecured Notes will mature on January 29, 2026.
+The Holdings Credit Facility, the NMFC Credit Facility, the DB Credit Facility, the Convertible Notes and the NMNLC Credit Facility II mature on April 20, 2026, June 4, 2026, Magust 15, 2023 and February 25, 2023, respectively.
+Our \$55.0 million in 2017A Unsecured Notes will mature on Juny 15, 2022, our \$90.0 million in 2018A Unsecured Notes will mature on June 28, 2023, our \$116.5 million in 2019A Unsecured Notes will mature on April 30, 2024 and our \$200.0 million in 2021A Unsecured Notes will mature on June 29, 2025.
 The SBA-guaranteed debentures have ten year maturities and will begin to mature on March 1, 2025.
-All of the issued and outstanding 2016 Unsecured Notes were redeemed on February 16, 2021.
-We plan to redeem all of the issued and outstanding 5.75% Unsecured Notes on March 8, 2021.
 If we are unable to increase, renew or replace any such facilities and enter into new debt financing facilities or other debt financing on commercially reasonable terms, our liquidity may be reduced significantly.
 In addition, if we are unable to repay amounts outstanding under any such facilities and are declared in default or are unable to renew or refinance these facilities, we may not be able to make new investments or operate our business in the normal course.
-These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, an economic downturn or an operational problem that affects us or third parties, and could materially damage our business operations, results of operations and financial condition.
+These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, an economic downtum or an operational problem that affects us or third parties, and could materially damage our business operations, results of operations and financial condition.